goeland86/Kamikaze2/README.md

 ## Example of running a task locally
 Creating a complete image can take a long time.
 During development it's better to run a single task.
 Here is an example of re-installing Toggle on a platform on a running Recore board.
-`ansible-playbook INSTALL-toggle.yml --extra-vars '{platform: recore}'`
+`ansible-playbook INSTALL-toggle.yml --extra-vars '{platform: recore}' -i hosts`

 # Contributing
 Any contribution you make should be in the form of a PR in a separate branch and mull against master.